-Cambridge Industries Group: CIG and ml&s Group Form Joint Venture to Scale Global Manufacturing of High-Speed Optical Modules and NPO Solutions
+Cambridge Industries Group: CIG and ML&S Group Form Joint Venture to Scale Global Manufacturing of High-Speed Optical Modules and NPO Solutions

 The JV creates an innovation-to-scale pipeline:

-- CIG: Utilizing its experience in product design and innovation, coupled with decades of high-volume manufacturing expertise and replicating these processes across multiple geographies, including Shanghai, China; Penang, Malaysia; Westford, Massachusetts; Greifswald, Germany, and Biale Blota, Poland.
+- CIG: Leveraging its expertise in product design and innovation, together with decades of high-volume manufacturing experience, CIG brings proven operational capabilities from its global manufacturing operations and strategic partner facilities, including Shanghai, China; Penang, Malaysia; Westford, Massachusetts; Greifswald, Germany; and Biale Blota, Poland.

-- ml&s Switzerland: Leveraging its deep heritage in high-precision micro-assembly and engineering, the Swiss team will collaborate with CIG's Manufacturing Technologies division.
-Their focus includes advanced photonics packaging, Near-Packaged Optics (NPO), Silicon Photonics (SiPh), and CW laser backend processes.
+- ML&S Switzerland: Drawing on its deep heritage in high-precision micro-assembly and engineering, the Swiss team will collaborate with CIG's Manufacturing Technologies division.
+Their focus will include advanced photonics packaging technologies, Near-Packaged Optics (NPO), and backend processes for Silicon Photonics (SiPh) PICs and CW lasers.

-- ml&s Mexico: Supported by the Swiss engineering hub and CIG's global manufacturing experts, the Mexico facility will scale these advanced technologies into high-volume production.
-This "near-shore" presence offers North American customers reduced latency in supply chains and enhanced operational responsiveness.
+- ML&S Mexico: Supported by the Swiss engineering hub and CIG's global manufacturing experts, the Mexico facility will rapidly scale these advanced technologies into high-volume production.
+This near-shore presence offers North American customers reduced latency in supply chains and enhanced operational responsiveness.

 Leadership Perspectives

-"CIG and ml&s have built a foundation of trust and success over 15 years," said Mr. Gerald Wong, Chairman and CEO of CIG.
-"As the AI era drives data center fabrics toward 1.6T and beyond, this JV ensures we deliver the scale and technical sophistication our customers require-exactly where they need it."
+"CIG and ML&S have built a foundation of trust and success over the past 20 years, beginning with our collaboration with ML&S Germany," said Mr. Gerald Wong, Chairman and CEO of CIG.
+"As the AI era drives data center fabrics toward 1.6T and beyond, this JV ensures we deliver the scale and technical sophistication our customers require, exactly where they need it."

-Building on its initial expansion in Mexico, the JV is well positioned to further scale manufacturing capacity across North America and support the rapidly growing AI-driven demand for high-speed optical modules.
+Building on its initial investment in Mexico, the JV is well positioned to further scale manufacturing capacity across North America and support the rapidly growing AI-driven demand for high-speed optical modules.

 About Cambridge Industries Group (CIG)